 - Move the seeds around in the skillet to prevent any burning as they toast.

-- sesame (also for tahini), apple cider vinegar and garlic, which all score 1.
+- sesame (tahini), almonds, apple cider vinegar and garlic, which all score 1.
+Sesame is a top ten allergen, so only use if known to tolerate well.

 - black pepper, which scores 2.